Mimicking oxygen delivery and waste removal functions of blood. | Canada Hyperbarics Skip to main content

 What They Found

-They identified over ten distinct approaches for oxygen delivery, such as hyperbaric oxygen therapy, oxygen-carrying microparticles, and administering hemoglobin or red blood cells.
+They identified over ten distinct approaches for oxygen delivery, such as hyperbaric oxygen therapy, oxygen-carrying microparticles, and administering haemoglobin or red blood cells.
 The review also detailed methods like biochemical reactions, electrolysis, and peritoneal oxygenation, alongside the critical need to remove metabolic wastes to prevent cell death.

 Canadian Relevance